NO FEES UNTIL WE WIN

-Electric scooters are now one of the most exciting and popular forms of transportation throughout the chaotic streets of Los Angeles.
+Electric scooters are now one of the most exciting and popular forms of transportation in California.
 And this is hardly surprising, because there are so many positives to renting a scooter.
 Scooters are a fun, cheap, and convenient alternative to driving.
 A user can practically rent a scooter on the spot — and they seem to be everywhere — and then simply leave it on the street once they arrive at their destination.
 Plus, they’re eco-friendly.

 However, it should come as no surprise that an electric scooter can also be very dangerous, especially given how ambiguous the rules that regulate their usage are.
 While it’s true that a majority of scooter accidents are caused by negligence, many scooter accidents can also be caused by defective or broken scooters.
 And then there are some scooter accidents that are caused by neither: this third type of scooter accident can actually be caused by poor sidewalk conditions.

 Below, our experienced scooter accident lawyers will discuss scooter accidents that are caused by poor sidewalk conditions.
 If you or a loved one suffered injuries as a result of a scooter accident, West Coast Trial Lawyers is always here to answer any questions you may have about claims and damages available to you.

 To schedule a free consultation, please contact our 24/7 legal team by calling 213-927-3700 or filling out our quick contact form.

 Scooter accidents that are caused by someone’s negligence or a product defect are two very different circumstances that will involve unique considerations.
 According to California Civil Code 1714(a): “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person.”